Scarabaeus1031/NEXAH/APPLICATIONS/README.md

 ## 🌪 Lorenz System — Reference Demonstrator

-The Lorenz system serves as a **complete structural test case**.
+The Lorenz system serves as a **canonical nonlinear reference case**.

-NEXAH reconstructs:
+NEXAH can be used to reconstruct:

 - attractor geometry
 - basin boundaries
 - separatrix structures
 - regime transitions
 - stability landscapes

----

 ### What this demonstrates

 - chaotic systems contain hidden structure
 - transitions are not random
 - instability follows geometric patterns

 > Chaos is not randomness —
-> it is **structured and navigable**
+> it is **structured and potentially navigable**.

 Run demo: